Fast Decoding of Interleaved Linearized Reed-Solomon Codes and Variants: Abstract

 \section{Abstract}

-We construct $\intOrder$-\acf{ILRS} codes and variants and propose efficient decoding schemes that can correct errors beyond the unique decoding radius in the sum-rank, sum-subspace and skew metric.
+We construct $\intOrder$-\acf{ILRS} codes and variants and propose efficient decoding schemes that can correct errors beyond the unique decoding radius in the sum-rank metric.
 The proposed interpolation-based scheme for \ac{ILRS} codes can be used as a list decoder or as a probabilistic unique decoder that corrects errors of sum-rank up to $t\leq\frac{\intOrder}{\intOrder+1}(n-k)$, where $\intOrder$ is the interleaving order, $n$ the length and $k$ the dimension of the code.
-Upper bounds on the list size and the decoding failure probability are given where the latter is based on a novel Loidreau--Overbeck-like decoder for \ac{ILRS} codes.
-The results are extended to decoding of \ac{LILRS} codes in the sum-subspace metric and \ac{ISRS} codes in the skew metric.
+Upper bounds on the list size and the decoding failure probability are given, where the latter is based on a novel \ac{LOlike} decoder for \ac{ILRS} codes.
+We show how the proposed decoding schemes can be used to decode errors beyond the unique decoding radius in the skew metric by using an isometry between the sum-rank metric and the skew metric.

 We generalize fast minimal approximant basis interpolation techniques to obtain efficient decoding schemes for \ac{ILRS} codes (and variants) with subquadratic complexity in the code length.